TcoasfjsOrg/gamperzion/README.md

 # gamperzion
-Just a spot to work on sone things.
+Just a spot to work on some things.